Zipcoder/reveal-slides-light/md/big_data/intro-to-sql.md

 |:----------:|
 | 3          |

-Select from the teachers table where id is 3 and find that Jane is the best person to take the extra classes on.
+Select from the teachers table where id is 3 and find that Jane is the best person to take on the extra classes.

 -
 -